-By now, you have learnt that there is a lot of interaction between all the components of an ecosystem.
-Did you know that we can represent this relationship between the energy and biomass of organisms through a simple diagram?
+By now, you have learned that there is a lot of interaction between all the components of an ecosystem.
+However, did you know that we can represent this relationship between the energy and biomass of organisms through a simple diagram?
 An Ecological pyramid shows precisely this relationship in a diagrammatic format.
 The predictable changes that are seen in organisms are shown by ecological succession.

 Types of Ecological Pyramids

 Depending on the factors that we use to represent an ecological pyramid, there are three types.
 They are: